 Call for Contributions: If you have a spiritual reflection to share, or want to point your fellow worshipers toward a resource, submit your contributions to Fr.
 Karl (by email) by Wednesday in the week of publication.

 Energy Conservation!
 Please treat Grace as your home.
 If you turn something on, turn it off!
 Don’t assume anyone else will lock or turn off.

 Don’t forget “Something Extra for Grace”: Supplemental giving envelopes can be found in pews.
 If you want to give something extra, please use an envelope to ensure that you are credited.

-Special appeal: Later this Fall we will have a grounds cleanup day that will include ground cover and shrubbery trimming.
+Special appeal: This Saturday, October 22nd, is cleanup day that will include ground cover and shrubbery trimming.
 We are, however, overdue for major reshaping of shrubbery, and the arbor vitae which flank the church entrance are out-of-control.
 Quotations for shrub reshaping and removal/replacement of the arbor vitae run into the thousands of dollars.
 Major work will not be a 2016 initiative, but we are appealing for your donations now, to build a fund for work in the Spring of 2017.
 Keep Grace beautiful!
 Give “Something Extra”.

-The Processional Cross will be restored.
-This will begin next Monday, and while the cross is out for repair (which will take some months) we will have a loaner.
-For those who are responding to our appeal for help in defraying costs, please know that a parishioner has offered to match, dollar-for-dollar, all donations for this project, up to a very generous limit.
+Update: The Processional Cross will be restored.
+This will begin next Monday, and while the cross is out for repair (which will take some months) we are blessed with a cross made by Scot Fabiano.
 If you wish to help, please us a “Something Extra for Grace” envelope and mark “Processional Cross” on the envelope or in a check memo. line.

-Music this Week: The Nineteenth Sunday after Pentecost (Proper 21C)
+Music this Week: The Twenty-third Sunday after Pentecost (Proper 25C)